micag2025/Agentic_AI_Developer_Certification_Project2/README.md

 **Analysis Pipeline**

 - _LangGraph Orchestration_: Modular, state-driven processing  agent-powered orchestration using LangGraph
--   Support for predefined and custom queries like "Tool Usage", "Datasets", or "Evaluation Methods"
+- _Support for predefined and custom queries_ like "Tool Usage", "Evaluation Methods", "Datasets", "Task Types", "Results"
+ or "Customer queries" (e.g. Which tools are used?
+What evaluation methods are applied?
+What task types are addressed?)
 - _Profile Extraction_: Uses GPT to extract key attributes (tools, datasets, metrics, tasks, results)
 - _Comparison Engine_: Performs side-by-side analysis aligned with user queries
 - _Trend Aggregation_: Identifies evolving patterns in methods and findings